 Have you heard about the incredible health benefits of L-glutamine?
-First used in powder form by people in the fitness industry (including bodybuilders) who were looking to preserve muscle tissue, L-glutamine is an amino acid that is a building block of protein and needed by your body in large amounts.
+First used in powder form by people in the fitness industry (including bodybuilders) who were looking to preserve muscle tissue, L-glutamine (also simply called glutamine) is an amino acid that is a building block of protein and needed by your body in large amounts.

-The most common uses of glutamine powder were to meet the following goals: to lose weight fast, burn fat and build muscle.
-And while that remains the case, science is now showing that glutamine benefits are abundant: It promotes digestive and brain health, boosts athletic performance, plus this amino acid is especially helpful in treating leaky gut and improving your overall health.
+The most common original uses of glutamine powder were to meet the following goals: to lose weight fast, burn fat and help build muscle.

-In fact, it is one of my top three most recommended supplements overall for treating leaky gut and/or building a lean body.
-Find out why.
+In fact, it is one of our top three most recommended supplements overall for treating leaky gut and/or building a lean body.
+Let’s find out why.

 What Is Glutamine?

-With the chemical formula C5H10N2O3, glutamine is one of 20 naturally occurring amino acids in dietary protein.
-In fact, L-glutamine is the most abundant amino acid in the bloodstream and makes up 30–35 percent of the amino acid nitrogen in your blood.
-It’s actually known as a conditionally essential amino acid because your body uses it in large amounts.
-(1a)
+With the chemical formula C5H10N2O3, glutamine is one of 20 naturally occurring amino acids found in protein foods.
+It’s also the most abundant amino acid in the bloodstream.
+It makes up 30 percent to 35 percent of the amino acid nitrogen in your blood.

-What does ‘conditionally essential amino acid’ mean?
-It refers to the amino acid becoming essential when the individual faces disease or specifically muscle wasting, which can happen in the course of certain diseases or even physical trauma.
-It also becomes a conditionally essential nutrient during certain catabolic states, including after bone marrow transplantation.
-(1b)
+It also becomes essential when an individual faces disease or specifically muscle wasting.
+This can happen in the course of certain diseases or even physical trauma.

 Amazingly, around 60 percent of your skeletal muscle is made up of glutamine – and supplementing with this amino acid can aid protein synthesis and help naturally balance your pH levels.